Fantom-Factory/afMorphia/readme.md

 Note that a Mongo Id *does not* need to be an `ObjectId`.
 Any object may be used, it just needs to be unique.

 ### Datastore

-A [Datastore](http://repo.status302.com/doc/afMorphia/Datastore.html) wraps a [Mongo Collection](http://repo.status302.com/doc/afMongo/Collection.html) and is your gateway to reading and saving Fantom objects to Mongo.
+A [Datastore](http://repo.status302.com/doc/afMorphia/Datastore.html) wraps a [Mongo Collection](http://repo.status302.com/doc/afMongo/Collection.html) and is your gateway to reading and saving Fantom objects to the MongoDB.

-Each `Datastore` instance is specific to an Entity type, so to Inject a `Datastore` you need to say which Entity it is associated with.
+Each `Datastore` instance is specific to an Entity type, so to Inject a `Datastore` you need to specify which Entity it is associated with.
 Use the `@DatastoreType` facet to do this.
 Example:

     @DatastoreType { type=User# }
     @Inject Datastore datastore

 ## Mapping

 At the core of `Morphia` is a suite of [Converters](http://repo.status302.com/doc/afMorphia/Converter.html) that map Fantom objects to Mongo documents.

 ### Standard Converters

 By default, `Morphia` provides converters for the following Fantom types: